Ask Elton

 4.50 Flight Preparation

-4.50.2 Explain the requirements for obtaining and considering relevant information prior to flight as per Part 91
+4.50.2 Explain the requirements for obtaining and considering relevant information prior to flight.
+CAR Part 91

 91.217 Preflight action

-Before commencing a flight, a pilot-in-command of an aircraft must obtain and become familiar with all information concerning that flight including—
+Before commencing a flight, the pilot-in-command must obtain and become familiar with all information concerning that flight.

-• (3) the alternatives available if the planned flight cannot be completed; and
+• alternatives available if the planned flight cannot be completed;

-• (4) any known or likely traffic delays that have been notified by ATS; and
+• any known or likely traffic delays notified by ATS;

-• (5) the status of the communication and navigation facilities intended to be used; and
+• the status of the communication and navigation facilities intended to be used;

-• (6) the current conditions of the aerodrome and runway lengths at aerodromes of intended use; and
+• current aerodrome conditions and runway lengths at aerodromes intended to be used; and

-• (7) any take-off and landing distance data contained in the aircraft flight manual; and
+• any take-off and landing distance data in the aircraft flight manual.

 To see more, you must subscribe for licence "PPL" or sesssion "Air Law (A) & (H)"